sttp/Specification/Sections/Compression.md

 The following compression algorithms are expected to always be available for STTP implementations such that a minimal set of compression algorithms will always be available for a publisher/subscription connection session negotiation.

 > :wrench: TLS includes options to allow for payload level compression algorithms.
-When using TLS security and an STTP defined compression option, reference implementations should not allow compression options for TLS should to also be enabled.
+When STTP implementations are configured with TLS security and an STTP defined compression option, the implementations should not allow TLS compression options to also be enabled.

+Any compression algorithms used by STTP may not increase the content length by more than `1,024` bytes.
+If the decompression function is used with a compressed data packet that would decompress to a length greater than `16,384` bytes, it must report a decompression failure error.

+> :information_source: The `2^14` upper limit for decompressed buffers is the maximum payload size allowed by STTP.

 #### No Compression